 Sprites taller than 1.5 Unity tiles may be covered by tiles in the next floor, specially when going around sharp corners.
 This can be addressed by avoiding thin obstacles (no 90 degree corners!), so you can shift more of the wall to the ground tile while ensuring the player won't be able to walk behind those tiles.
 Another way would be spliting characters into multiple-floored sprites, but this sounds error-prone.
 A third way is to have larger tiles so the player can be larger and still be less than 2 tiles high (here splitting in each iso tile in 8 may help keep the world in a reasonable size).
 Some advanced sorting techniques might be a better choice (such as custom axis sorting), but I did not investigate them for this experiment.

 In the video you can see weird tile half-positioning in the grid.
 I tried setting the pivot at the bottom of the tile, which makes it very confusing as the tiles are also shifted in the palette so picking and placement becomes slow and error-prone.
-This might be required for advanced sorting, but I ended up not trying that, so I don't know if it's necessary.
+This might be required for advanced sorting, but I ended up not trying that, so I don't know if it's necessary (Edit from the future: it's not possible to sort tiles by position, so don't move that pivot like I did).
 I feel like picking from the palette should not be shifted, as you should be able to easily identify what you are grabbing.
 Placement in the tilemap seems correct, but I'm not so convinced either.

 Editing colliders is extremely awkward.
 A lot of my colliders (and for most users, I'd imagine) ended up being the same, but I cannot see them until I click on them and I cannot copy/paste them, so I did a lot of careful clicking and triple checking.
-Made a couple of mistakes, too.
+Made a couple of mistakes, too (Edit from the future: There's a pixel snap setting, which makes easier).
 Removing the collider from a tile is extra-awkward, since you can't do it in the physics shape editor (found in the sprite editor).
 You have to go to the tile asset after adding the tiles to a palette (extra cumbersome as ours are tiny and hard to recognize, I would select them in the palette, remember the name and then find it in the assets) and in properties select no collider.
 This means, of course, if you dump the palette (I did several times when rearranging the art) you also lose that setting.
 I really wish unity would streamline this bit: I'd like to see all collision shapes in the atlas with a solid overlay in a color of my choice and be able to copy/paste replacing the original collider for that tile, and keep that setting in the atlas (if you delete enough edges in the physics shape, it just resets).

 Arranging the art was a ton of work, but I could immediately see gains: the source had repeated angles everywhere, which with more planning could have been put only once in the atlas, making it easier to combine and reuse and also reducing texture size and setup work.